OpenFolf/frontend-application/README.md

 ## Version 0.0.2

-This is the final version we are building.
+This is part of a final project at Reykjavik University.

 The master branch is being continuously delivered.